 Video interview with Gojko Adzic from Agile Prague in 2016.

-Liam Griffin explores Docker's new multi-stage build feature.
+Liam Griffin-Jowett explores Docker's new multi-stage build feature.

 Jim Bowes' post on how to translate a vision for a product or service into a collection of user stories.

 Video from Neal Ford, explaining the ground rules for building software architectures.